 That was 2018 after all

-As from C++11 you had a new memory model to enjoy.
+As from C++11, you had a new memory model to enjoy.
 And from C++17 you had them inline variables too.

 So you are thinking now: What is this post?
-Reminding us of the whole of standard text?
+Reminding us of the whole of the standard text?
 Is that it?

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 |

-#pragma once /* (c) 2018 - 2021 by DBJ.ORG Important: this is in some header.h Very deliberately not in a anonymous namespace */ namespace dbj { // some arbitrary singleton class called "singleton" struct singleton final { // probably you might delete all the constructors here }; // it is made through this "factory method" inline singleton & instance() { // create single_instance here and now // and only once static singleton single_instance = [&]() -> singleton { // this is anonymous lambda // called only once // do some more complex initialization // here return {}; }(); // call immediately return single_instance; }; // not necessary, but one can save it in a reference // with C++17 inline variable declaration inline singleton & singleton_instance= instance(); } // dbj_once |
+// https://godbolt.org/z/nv5vbPcnq #pragma once #include <type_traits> /* (c) 2018 - 2023 by DBJ.ORG Important: Very deliberately not in an anonymous namespace */ namespace dbj_once { // some arbitrary singleton class called "singleton" struct singleton final { // some arbitrary payload bool made_once ; }; // try and use only default ctors // non default ctors are c++ design mistake static_assert( std::is_default_constructible_v<singleton> ); static_assert( std::is_trivially_default_constructible_v<singleton> ); static_assert( std::is_nothrow_default_constructible_v<singleton> ); // Singleton is made through this "factory method" inline singleton & instance() { // create single_instance here and now // and only once // as a result of inner lambda static singleton single_instance = [&]() -> singleton { // this is anonymous lambda // called only once // if need be, do some more // complex initialization here return { true }; }(); // call immediately and return single_instance; }; // not necessary, but one can save it in a reference // with C++17 inline variable declaration inline singleton & singleton_instance = instance(); } // dbj_once /* usage example int main (void) { return dbj_once::singleton_instance.made_once ; } */ |

 Please observe carefully the above: